 The Wilson Jug for the best nett score over the two rounds went to Mike Brumage (146) with Neil Croft (151) and John Cook (153) behind.

 Bees had the best nett score as well but could not win both trophies at the same time.

 Meanwhile, Evesham seniors narrowly lost 4-3 at Ombersley although captain Mike Abraham and his predecessor Richard Saville combined to excellent effect, winning 3&2.

 Croft and Bill Kite triumphed by the same margin, while Bill Dobie and Martin Williams and Ian Facer and Michael Morris halved their matches.
 Two of the Evesham pairs only lost by a single hole.

 Evesham held their August Medal over two divisions and the Baker Cup which is limited to 18 handicap.

 On a day of heavy rain, thunderstorms and warm sunshine, the cup winner was the ever-improving Andrew Witts with an excellent 69, ahead of Hywel Jones who also scored 69.
-Stuart Walding was third with 70.
+Stuart Walding was third

 All three players were from Division One so they achieved the same position in the medal.

 Division Two went to Alan Dufty (71) in front of James Attwood (71) and Russ Leeming (72).